urbit/urbit.org-reloaded/content/using/os/messaging.md

 weight = 2
 +++

-## Messaging {#messaging}

 Let’s get started using the `:chat-cli` application, also known more simply as _Chat_.
 It's the simplest way to talk to people using the command line interface.

 ### Quickstart